 • Home Buyer Incentive Plan

 The RRSP first-time home buyer plan is a shared valuation mortgage plan.
-In this plan, the government provides about 5% to 10% of the down payment on the purchase of your home in exchange for some valuation on your property.
-It means whenever you sell off your property, you are required to pay back the contracted valuation to the government.
+In this plan, the government provides about 5% to 10% of the down payment on the purchase of your home in exchange for a valuation of your property.
+Whenever you sell your property, you are required to pay back the contracted valuation to the government.

 Note: Remember, if the value of your home increases over time, then you will also end up paying back even more than you borrowed.